nipafx/nipafx.dev/content/articles/2015-04-17-getting-rid-of-anonymous-classes.md

 Runnable run = () -> runThisThing(someArgument);
 ```

-Over the last months I slowly realized that I just don't wanna see them anymore and yesterday a nice little idea of how to get rid of the (up to know) necessary remaining occurrences popped into my head.
+Over the last months I slowly realized that I just don't wanna see them anymore and yesterday a nice little idea of how to get rid of the (up to now) necessary remaining occurrences popped into my head.

 ## Getting Rid Of Anonymous Classes